Peoria, Miami County, Indiana: History

 Peoria was laid out in 1845 by Isaac Litzenberger.
 Litzenberger soon opened a store.
 When the railroad was built in Miami County, it was not extended to Peoria, and the town declined.

 Peoria was named for the Peoria Clan, a subgroup of the Miami Indian Nation that still inhabits Miami County.
 The community has deep roots in the integration of Native Americans and Indiana settlers in the mid-19th century.
 The white settlers found prosperity similar to that experienced by the Native Americans in this region of the Mississinewa River.
 A ford and trading post made Peoria a convenient stop for people between the nearby communities of Peru, Wabash and Marion.
 It is located near the Miami Indian historic trading grounds known as "Seven Pillars."

 Peoria Church

 The Peoria Church and Peoria Cemetery are the only remaining institutions from the pioneer days.
 Peoria Church was founded by an early Butler Township settler, Benjamin Hahn.
 Hahn and his wife Anna lost their firstborn son in the area of Pucker Brush and decided to stay.
 In a revival meeting in 1856, Hahn had a Christian conversion experience and started a church on his homestead.
 The congregation is an independent community church with many connections to Hahn and other pioneer families.
-There are 75 members and the congregation remains active in the community as a house of worship and provider of charitable assistance in the community.